CissiWong/form/README.md

 * Check the checkboxes.
 * Leave the checkboxes unchecked.

-4. Add an `in-focus` effect for when you click on the fields.
+4. Add a CSS `:focus` effect on the input tags.
 Make the border or the background of the field change colour and add a glow effect.

 5. Style the rest of the page and the form so that it looks like the one you picked.

 The `starter-code` folder containers a boilerplate html file and css.

 To complete this assignment, you need to fork this repository, make changes to your copy, and then submit a pull request on GitHub (from your repository into the technigo one) for review.
-Don't forget to add a link to your inspiration for your form into the `readme-file`.
+Don't forget to add a link to your inspiration for your form into the `README.md` file in the starter code.

 ### :books: Reading List